 If you don’t have any canned crushed tomatoes, you can use canned chopped tomatoes instead or the equivalent weight of very ripe fresh seeded tomatoes.
 Just be aware that using canned chopped tomatoes will add another two minutes to cooking down the sauce, and adding fresh tomatoes could add another ten.

 Next, add in the coconut milk and blend again until perfectly smooth (see image three below).
 Blending the chunkier ingredients first before adding the tomatoes and then the coconut milk will ensure the final result is as smooth and silky as possible.

-Transfer the sauce to a medium-sized non-stick pot or pan (image four), and heat on high.
+Transfer the sauce to a medium-sized non-stick pot or pan (image four), add in the vegetable stock, and heat on high.
 This would also be a good time to cook the pasta according to the package instructions.

 When the sauce has just begun to boil, lower the heat to medium-high, and leave the sauce to reduce for between fifteen to twenty minutes or until thickened to your satisfaction.
 The sauce will thicken slightly as it cooks and when the pasta is added (because of the starch from the pasta) so I recommend leaving the consistency a little looser than you think it needs to be.

 I usually cook it for around sixteen to seventeen minutes for the consistency you can see in image five.
 When it’s done, take the sauce off the heat and immediately add the sugar (yes, tikka masala is a slightly sweet sauce), lemon juice, garam masala, and most of the chopped cilantro.